Young Scholars’ Program (YSP)

-- Only students 12th grade the fall following the program are eligible to apply.
+- Only students 12th grade the fall following the program (current junior) are eligible to apply.
 Students from any schools (public, private, home schooled, etc) are eligible.

 - An even number of males and females will be selected, from a diverse range of demographic backgrounds.